PostgreSQL

 Conclusion

-Getting there is likely to require some changes to how the table and view characteristics are cached by PostgreSQL and how this cache invalidation works.
-I think that such improvements would help us on our way toward more transactional DDL, however.
+Getting there is likely to require some changes to how PostgreSQL caches the table and view characteristics and how this cache invalidation works.
+However, such improvements would help us move toward more transactional DDL.